 Basically, Moves is an all-in-one financial app that serves as the ‘home’ for your gig business.
 Moves members get access to cash advances and can track their income across multiple apps.

 How it works is you log into your various gig work accounts through your Moves account.
-They will “read” your most recent earnings to determine your eligibility.
+They will “read” your most recent earnings to determine your eligibility within a four week period to determine your Cash Advance eligibility.

-Moves supports a number of gig platform apps, giving you the ability to link to most if not all of your gig work apps to show your full earning potential.
+Moves supports a number of gig platform apps, giving you the ability to link to most if not all of your gig work apps to show your full earning potential, including:

 Moves uses the Argyle platform to tie these apps together in one place, making it a one-stop shop for you to show your gig income.
 So all you have to do is log in to each of the gig work platforms you earn from and Moves will ‘read the data’ to verify your earnings.
 Think of it as a super fast income verification.